buzzfeed/solid/CONTRIBUTING.md

 ### 10. Merge the PR back into master.
->This step applies to BuzzFeed employees only.
+>Steps 10 & 11 step apply to BuzzFeed employees only.

 ### 11. Run `NPM Publish` to publish the latest version with your newly added changes.
->This step applies to BuzzFeed employees only.

 Make sure to communicate any changes you make to library to maintain transparency and awareness for those developing with Solid.